Causes of and risk factors for degenerative disc disease

 While most degenerative disc disease causes can be attributed to the natural aging process, there are certain things an individual can do to limit the risk of developing the condition.
 Degenerative disc disease is a spinal condition that involves the gradual deterioration of the discs, which are found between vertebrae and act as shock absorbers to allow the vertebrae to bend and pivot without touching each other.

 Because this condition is largely caused by the natural aging process of the spine, certain lifestyle changes can make individuals less susceptible to developing a degenerative disc disease.
-By understanding what contributes to the breakdown of a spinal disc, you can focus on how to avoid these risk factors and increase the health of your spine.
+Read the following article to help you understand what contributes to the breakdown of a spinal disc, allowing you to focus on how to avoid these risk factors and increase the health of your spine.

 In order to maintain good spine health and help prevent the development of degenerative disc disease, you should make an effort to avoid the following:

-- Being overweight — Carrying excess body weight forces the spine to work extra hard to support everyday movements like sitting, standing and walking.
-Shedding excess pounds can remove some of the strain from the discs and reduce the likelihood for developing degenerative disc disease.
+- Being overweight.
+Carrying excess body weight forces the spine to work extra hard to support everyday movements like sitting, standing and walking.
+Managing your weight can remove some of the strain from the discs and reduce the likelihood of developing degenerative disc disease.

-- Leading a sedentary lifestyle — A lack of exercise can cause the muscles and ligaments in the neck and back to become lax, which may require the discs to work extra hard to absorb impact and support movement.
+- Leading a sedentary lifestyle.
+A lack of exercise can cause the muscles and ligaments in the neck and back to become relaxed, which may require the discs to work extra hard to absorb impact and support movement.